-Invasive Species of Tompkins County, New York
+Invasive Species of New York Finger Lakes/CNY Region

 About one-third of the plant species in New York State are non-native but only a small percentage of these are considered "invasives."
 Learning to recognize these aliens is an important first step in controlling them.
 Left alone, they can spread and eventually replace our native flora due to different advantages they may have.
 Some, like the honeysuckles (Lonicera spp.), begin leafing out earlier in the spring than our natives, thereby depriving the native species of the sunlight they need.
 Many find that the local environment lacks the animals and plants that kept them in check in their native country.
 Several species produce toxins in the soil that kill the growth of neighboring plants.
 Since each has its own exploitation strategy, it is good to understand its success mechanism, especially when it comes to removing them.